evansahit/SnappetChallenge/README-EVAN.md

 # Snappet Challenge by Evan Sahit

 This is project is my contribution for the Snappet Challenge where I built a dashboard to visualize the given dataset of exercises completed by students.
-I've also included my notes for this project outlining my thought process, in case anyone is interested.
+I've also included my notes for this project outlining my thought process (.pdf file at root of the project), in case anyone is interested.

 ## Steps to run get the project running locally